piash34/ciphlex/doc/cla/corporate/ergobit.md

 Senegal, 2022-11-24

-ERGOBIT agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+ERGOBIT agrees to the terms of the Ciphlex Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this